 Ruth’s mother, was Rita Maunsell, a Roman Catholic, and Ruth had 3 sisters, May, Norma and Joan.
 They lived in the heart of the Dublin city.
 1923 would have been a time of strife in Dublin with the end of the civil war and the city disrupted with riots and murders between Catholics and Protestants alike.
 I am guessing, and suppose the timing of her attending Kylemore was much thought through by her parents at the time.

 Ruth’s immediate family line died out (Ruth’s sisters never married/had children) – and I was quietly pleased that more research found that while the original Stoker family plot is in Saint Patricks Cathedral, the Stoker/Maunsell plot is in Glasnevin.

 I have visited the Glasnevin plot and can tell it has been some time since there has had any visitors.
 It is a quiet spot away from the celebrity and national heroes graves within the city graveyard.
 I can’t help but think how sad that the rest of her family are there all together, and Ruth so many miles away.
 I took a stone from there and placed it on Ruth’s grave in Kylemore.
 Silly perhaps, but I felt something was now being shared between the two locations.

 I have yet to discover living relatives – and so my search continues…… I will continue to update this page as I find out more.

 In the mean time, if you can be of any help with that please feel free to contact me.
 I would greatly appreciate any help.

 My goal is not just to trace her living relatives, but ideally find a photo of Ruth – put a face to her gentle name.
-For now, the cover of my book, K-Girls depicts relative of mine – it is taken of my mother’s cousin, around the same age and time of Ruth’s death.
+My original book cover of K-Girls depicts a relative of mine – it is taken of my mother’s cousin, around the same age and time of Ruth’s death.
 She represents the fictional face of Ruth – someday I hope to see the real one.